Many people decide that they want to quit drinking, for one reason or another

 As you can see, many drinks that you may think don’t have alcohol actually have some.
 Even though it doesn’t seem like much, medical professionals advise staying away from them as well.
 Although it is a small amount of alcohol, it is enough to trigger cravings or relapse.

 Mocktails are a much better option.
 You can be sure they are 100% alcohol-free.
 Most people find mocktails a great alternative for their alcoholic predecessors.
-However, others warn that they too can provide an illusion which can trigger cravings.
+However, others warn that they too can provide an illusion that can trigger cravings.
 For some alcoholics, even this casual ‘drinking’ can be harmful.

 One of the things to watch out for is smell, which is one of those factors that can be a trigger.
 In addition, some people who have consumed de-alcoholised beverages reported having a placebo drunk-like sensation, which triggered a relapse.